DrewEaster/dreweaster.github.io/source/_posts/2016-05-08-the-art-of-microservices-integration-using-service-choreography.markdown

 Coming next
 -----------

-That wraps up part one of this two part series.
-I'll be following up soon with part two within which I'll be evaluating the suitability of specific implementation technologies.
+That wraps up part one of this three part series.
+I'll be following up soon with part two within which I'll cover the implementation traits required to satisfy the theory discussed in this first post.
 Stay tuned!